gitflow-incremental-builder/gitflow-incremental-builder/README.md

 # gitflow-incremental-builder

-A maven extension for incremental building of multi-module projects when using Git Flow.
+A maven extension for incremental building of multi-module projects when using feature branches (Git Flow).
 - Builds only changed maven modules compared to reference branch in Git (e.g. origin/develop) and all their dependents.
-- Useful for multi-module maven projects using Gitflow model, where "origin/develop" is always stable.
+- Useful for multi-module maven projects using feature branches (Gitflow model), where "origin/develop" is always stable.
 - Extension is configured using maven POM properties or JVM properties.
-- Don't forget to git-fetch first.

 ## Usage